 |Memorial Day||May 25, 2015|

-* Other campuses, agencies, and universities within The Texas A&M University System may have different schedules; view here.
+* The Qatar campus, along with other campuses, agencies, and universities within The Texas A&M University System may have different holiday schedules; view here.

 Determining the University Holiday Schedule